sribalakumar/chennai-radar-maps/README.md

 On checking the pics which are posted by Tamilnaduweatherman I observed them to be from Indian Meteorological Department but there were no noticable/searchable links to the radar data on the site, so I wrote a quick hack that generates the recent url and downloads the radar images.

+This script right now feeds this FB page https://www.facebook.com/Chennairadarmaps-1645977852357208/ every 15 minutes.

 P.S:
   1) Not sure if the image from the website is distributable.
-I see a valid problem solving by pushing it to any social network or a whatsapp group so holding this part to check the licenses.
+I see a valid problem solving by pushing it to any social network.
   2) http://www.imd.gov.in/ seems to be path traversable site and that looks to a known vulnerability.

+>> pip install -r requirements.txt
 >> python chennai_radar_maps.py

 http://www.imd.gov.in/section/dwr/img/caz_chn.gif  --Last Modified-> 2015-12-04 22:20